alovajs/alovajs.github.io/docs/01-overview/01-index.md

 6. **[Collaborate with any request library]** Whether you like to use axios, superagent, or the browser's fetch-api, alova can be perfectly compatible without losing features
 7. **[Multi-mode cache server data]** Provides a variety of server data cache modes such as memory mode, persistence mode, etc., to improve user experience and reduce server pressure at the same time
 8. **[Safer optimistic update]** alova implements a background polling mechanism, which is still valid even if re-entry is successful until the request is successful, and with the unique delayed data update mechanism, the security of optimistic update is guaranteed
-9. **[Data pre-pull]** Customize the interface data to be pulled in advance in any case, which means that users can see the information faster without waiting
+9. **[Data prefetch]** Customize the interface data to be pulled in advance in any case, which means that users can see the information faster without waiting
 10. **[Typescript support]** If you like to use typescript, everything in alova will be typed
 11. **[Offline Submission]** Unique request cache, which makes requests available even offline without interrupting users in use
 12. **[TreeShaking support]** APIs not used by alova will not be packaged into the production package, which means that the production volume of alova is often less than 4kb